mlund/faunus/docs/_docs/analysis.md

 This calculates the mean electric potential, $\langle \phi\_i \rangle$ and correlations, $\langle \phi\_1\phi\_2 ...\rangle$ at an arbitrary number of target positions in the simulation cell.
-The positions - given via `structure` - can be augmented using a `policy`:
+The positions, given via `structure`, can be augmented using a `policy`:

 `policy`        | Description
 --------------- | ------------------------------------------------------------------
-`fixed`         | Expects a list of fixed positions where the potential is measured `random_walk`   | Assign random position to first; the following targets are randomly placed `stride` distance from previous.
+`fixed`         | Expects a list of fixed positions where the potential is measured `random_walk`   | Assign random position to first target; while following targets are randomly placed `stride` distance from previous.
 `no_overlap`    | As `random_walk` but with no particle overlap (size defined by `sigma`, see Topology)

 Histograms of the correlation and the potentials at the target points are saved to disk.